TriValleyCoderDojo/beginner-web/session2/README.md

-# Build a web page, Session 2 – CSS
+# Build a web page, Session 2 – Introduction to CSS

 ## Overview